-- 2. More children who, due to progress in medical care for high risk infants, are surviving to adolescence with multiple disabilities.
+2. More children who, due to progress in medical care for high risk infants, are surviving to adolescence with multiple disabilities.
 VRCBVI is experiencing increased demand for services for these adolescents and young adults to increase their ability to develop independent living skills.
-Programmatic changes, facilities modifications, and resource identification changes are being explored to serve this population. - 3.
-As more adults with multiple disabilities are identified who need assistance in transitioning into employment, the need for enhanced Vocational Services has become apparent. - 4.
-The increasing demand for computer literacy and communication technology skills in independent living, education, and vocational pursuits is necessitating an expansion in the area of technology instruction.
-We are experiencing increasing enrollment in computer and other specific assistive technology areas as well as increasing enrollment in Saturday Technology Seminars.
+Programmatic changes, facilities modifications, and resource identification changes are being explored to serve this population.

+3. As more adults with multiple disabilities are identified who need assistance in transitioning into employment, the need for enhanced Vocational Services has become apparent.

+4. The increasing demand for computer literacy and communication technology skills in independent living, education, and vocational pursuits is necessitating an expansion in the area of technology instruction.
+We are experiencing increasing enrollment in computer and other specific assistive technology areas.
+We are attempting to stay abreast of technology trends to better prepare students for employment responsibilities.
+Our rehabilitation engineer and computer instructor pursue learning opportunities to enhance their knowledge and teaching skills in regard to new technologies and programs that will serve customers in their educational and/or vocational goals.